proxierdima/posthuman-source-data/agoric/instalation-guide.md

 # Agoric Node Setup Guide with Posthuman State-Sync

 This guide outlines how to set up an Agoric node on the `agoric-3` chain using `agoric-upgrade-18`.
-It incorporates the use of the Posthuman state-sync server for efficient setup.
+It incorporates the use of the Posthuman state-sync server or snapshot service for efficient setup.

 ---